Obarun/66/doc/66-boot.md

 ## Skeleton files

 Skeleton files are mandatory and must exist on your system to be able to boot and shutdown the machine properly.
 By default those files are installed at `%%skel%%`.
-Use the `--with-skeleton=DIR` option at compile time to change it.
+Use the `-D skeleton-dir=DIR` option at compile time to change it.

 - `init` : the command *boot* binary is not meant to be called directly or be linked to the binary directory because it takes command line options.
 Therefore the `init` skeleton file is used to pass any options to command *boot*.
 By default command *boot* is launched without options.
 This file is installed at `%%bindir%%/init`.